Horse64/old-core.horse64.org/docs/Design.md

 ## Origin of Horse64

-Horse64 was designed as an alternative to the popular **Python** scripting language.
-It shares the striving for readable, simple syntax, and beginner-friendly design, while attempting a more grounded design with more stability for bigger projects.
+Horse64 was designed by [@ell1e](https://github.com/ell1e) as
+an alternative to the popular **Python** scripting language.
+Like Python, it strives for readable, simple syntax, and beginner-friendly design, but it tries to be more grounded with less surprises in bigger projects.

 It's intended main usage is productive work on backend services, end-user applications, and terminal tools.
 It works for multimedia